 Graduate Program: Master of Arts in History

-The MA degree in History is offered with concentrations in American history, Medieval history, Early Modern European history, Modern European history (encompassing English, Irish, Continental European, Eastern European, and Russian), and Latin-American history.
+The M.A. degree in history offers students an opportunity for sustained study and research with concentrations in American history, Medieval history, Early Modern European history, Modern European history (encompassing English, Irish, Continental European, Eastern European, and Russian), and Latin-American history.
 The department also offers coursework in African history, Middle Eastern history, and Asian history.
-In addition, the department sponsors interdisciplinary work leading to a Master's degree in Medieval Studies.

-All candidates for the MA in history are encouraged to pursue an individual course of study developed in conjunction with their faculty advisor and selected by the student during the first year in the program.
+All candidates for the M.A. in history are encouraged to pursue an individualized course of study developed in conjunction with their faculty advisor and selected by the student during the first year in the program.
 In making their selection of courses and seminars, students are urged to widen their chronological and cultural horizons while deepening and specifying one special area of concentration.

-Students must chose a major and minor field.
+Students must choose a major and minor field.
 As many as seven courses (twenty-one hours) can be taken in the major field.
-Major fields for the MA are:
+Major fields for the M.A. are:

 - Medieval history